gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: -gnatn switch

-* If a file being compiled contains a call to a subprogram for which pragma ``Inline`` applies and inlining is activated with the :switch:`-gnatn` switch, the object file depends on the file containing the body of this subprogram as well as on the file containing the spec.
-Note that for inlining to actually occur as a result of the use of this switch, it is necessary to compile in optimizing mode.
+* If a file being compiled contains a call to a subprogram for which pragma ``Inline`` applies and you have activated inlining with the :switch:`-gnatn` switch, the object file depends on the file containing the body of this subprogram as well as on the file containing the spec.
+Note that for inlining to actually occur as a result of the use of this switch, you must compile in optimizing mode.

   .. index:: -gnatN switch